-JR Motorsports is getting ready to make its NASCAR Cup Series debut at the Daytona 500 as an open team.
-Given Rick Hendrick’s stake in JR Motorsports and the fact that Hendrick Motorsports already fields the maximum number of Cup cars allowed, JR Motorsports could only introduce a Cup car if Hendrick relinquished his ownership or if NASCAR sanctioned a fifth Hendrick entry.
-Despite that, JR Motorsports is making an entry into the NASCAR top tier.
+JR Motorsports is getting ready to make its NASCAR Cup Series debut at the Daytona 500.
+Rick Hendrick has a stake in the team along with Dale Earnhardt Jr. and two others.
+And Hendrick Motorsports already fields the maximum number of Cup cars allowed for an entity.
+So, as per rules, JR Motorsports can only enter a Cup car if Hendrick relinquished his ownership, or if NASCAR sanctioned a fifth Hendrick entry.
+Neither has happened, and JR Motorsports is set to enter the fray.

 Advertisement

 “Times have changed.
 I believe NASCAR will allow JRM to enter the Cup car even with Hendrick having an ownership piece as investment groups get more involved in the sport.
-Arctos Partners is invested in Fenway Sports Group (that owns a piece of RFK) and Arctos also owns a piece of JGR.”
+Arctos Partners is invested in Fenway Sports Group [that owns a piece of RFK] and Arctos also owns a piece of JGR,” explained Pockrass.

-Dissent grew among the fanbase, with one asking, “Since when?
-Previous Dale jr and Kelly were ask and they said Mr H would have to sell for them to go cup racing?
-For 5 HMS cars,” while another fan drew parallels to a similar situation, questioning, “Isn’t this the same as jgr and 23xi?”
-Meanwhile, another fan dismissively remarked, “Who cares, it’s Dale MF Jr!”
+Dissent was the overwhelming emotion in the comments.
+“Since when?
+Previous Dale jr and Kelley were ask and they said Mr H would have to sell for them to go cup racing?
+For 5 HMS cars,” wrote one fan.
+Another person drew parallels to a similar situation, questioning, “Isn’t this the same as jgr and 23xi?”

 Since when?
 Previous Dale jr and Kelly were ask and they said Mr H would have to sell for them to go cup racing?
 For 5 HMS cars